halixness/halixness.github.io/_posts/2022-10-17-intro-to-diffusion.md

 There are two measures that will be used in the following research literature to evaluate generative models:

 - [IS (Inception Score):](https://en.wikipedia.org/wiki/Inception_score) a measure for class variety and sample unicity in the generated samples.
-- [FID (Fréchet Incept Store):](https://en.wikipedia.org/wiki/Frechet_inception_distance) Frechét distance between the generated samples and training samples.
-Both feed to an Inception v3 network, the mean and std. dev. of the deepest layer (similarly to how human neurons process abstract concepts).
+- [FID (Fréchet Inception Distance):](https://en.wikipedia.org/wiki/Frechet_inception_distance) Frechét distance between the generated and the original samples.
+Both fed to an Inception v3 network (similarly to how human neurons process abstract concepts), the metric is computed on the mean and std. dev. of the logits of the deepest layer.

 ## Deterministic Diffusion Models